speedata/ets/Readme.md

     go build -o bin/ets github.com/speedata/ets/ets/ets

-## Running the software

-call

-    bin/ets myscript.lua

-on the command line

 ## Status

-This software is more or less a demo of the architecture and usable for any serious purpose yet.
+This software is more or less a demo of the architecture and not usable for any serious purpose yet.

 Feedback welcome!